Lughnasagdh: The first Harvest

 We may initially look at our outer world and think ‘crap harvest’ and be surprised by the fertility of our inner world, our mind, our spirit and how we’re harvesting or beginning to feel that we will be harvesting the growth of these inner foundational shifts.

-Lughnasagh is a time to:
+Lughnasadh is a time to:

 Journal Prompts for Lughasadh